Skip to main content

 Azure

 Give your agent access to Azure services — Blob Storage, Azure OpenAI, ARM, and more.
-The Pai sidecar uses the client credentials flow to obtain a short-lived OAuth2 token and refreshes it automatically.
+The Pai sidecar uses the client-credentials OAuth2 flow to obtain a short-lived access token and refreshes it automatically.

 Get credentials

-3. Go to Certificates & secrets → New client secret, copy the value
+3. Go to Certificates & secrets → New client secret and copy the value.

 Setup